-The Sacramento Adventure Playground is excited to present three one-week summer camps in 2020!
+The Sacramento Adventure Playground is excited to present five summer camp programs in 2021!

 Adventure Summer Camps for Ages 6 – 15*

 We view that the keys to youth learning are keeping it simple and making it fun.
 There’s a lot of science, engineering, and art (STEAM) behind our enrichment activities, but with an emphasis to keep it at an understandable kid level.
 One that they can relate to by using common and/or simple materials.
 We do not want them to build a “pretty robot” that amounts to plugging in factory ordered parts, but rather use a couple of factory parts surrounded by recognizable materials, such as cardboard and hot glue.
 Our second module is called ‘Physical Play’, as physical exercise should be fun for kids.
 Our goal is to have the kids exercising without realizing what they are doing is ‘exercise’.
 Many of these physical games we play have an element of thought and teamwork woven into it.
 These types of elements are often found in corporate job training/enhancement conferences to encourage teamwork and out-of-the-box thinking.

 Extended care is available, including free programming and lunches.
 See below for details including detailed listing of the daily activities.

 Two new Camps this year offer a different time slot philosophy.
 A Tuesday through Friday Camp will be in a time slot of 11am-2pm themed as All ‘Bout ‘Bots.
 This camp will follow the traditional Enrichment-Physical Play-Free Play schedule.
 A Cosplay camp will be offered over a two-week period consisting of 8 days x 75 minutes (Tuesdays-Fridays).
 Both camps will have the regular free Play program starting right after for those wanting to stay and play.

 Adventure Summer Camps

 Engineering Camp: Planes & Rockets

 Tuesday – Friday